cisagov/Malcolm/docs/third-party-envs.md

 ```

 * Connect to Malcolm's [web interface](quickstart.md#UserInterfaceURLs)
-    - Navigate a web browser to the IP address of the instance (from step 6) using HTTPS
+    - Navigate a web browser to the IP address of the instance using HTTPS
     - Log in with the credentials specified when setting up authentication
     - See the Malcolm [Learning Tree](https://github.com/cisagov/Malcolm/wiki/Learning) and [documentation](README.md) for next steps.